 One facet of the good news about God is that he is like a shepherd that will tend his flock, gather them up from being scattered, carry them, and lead them.

 Jesus does just that.
-He goes to the cross by his eternal plan to bring salvation and comfort to his people and he conquers death by resurrection.
-Isaiah 40:9 invites all to take a look at this God.
+He goes to the cross according to his eternal plan to bring salvation and comfort to his people and he conquers death by resurrection.
+Isaiah 40:9 invites everyone to take a look at this God.

 We intentionally take a look at all the glorious facets of Jesus in order to see the good news.